Kales Vehicle Logo (White) - Leading Semi Trailer Manufacturer

 Symptom Likely Cause Solution

-• Clockwise → reduces play (for looseness)
+• Clockwise → reduces play (tighten)

-• Counter-clockwise → eases handle operation (for stiff/unmovable handle)
+• Counter-clockwise → eases operation (loosen)

 4. Axle & Wheel Assembly Faults